 Otherwise, pour an inch of boiling water into a jug and stand the stems in it, leaving them until the water cools.
-Do not allow steam to reach the petals.
+Be careful not to allow steam to reach the petals.

-One can put things into the water in order to prolong the life of the flower.
+One can also add things to the water in order to prolong the life of the flower.

 A little sugar in the water prevents the loose petals of Larkspur and Delphinium from falling and is also recommended for Asters and Chrysanthemums.

 Adding some plant food or flower food to your flower water is also a good investment.
 Organic fertilizer is great to use.

 A copper coin placed in the water is thought to prolong the life of some flowers.
 The copper acts as an acidifier, which will delay the production of any bacteria, thereby making the blooms last up to five days longer.

 Adding a little food grade hydrogen peroxide to the flower water, will do the same job.

 Use a Spray For Flowers to Last Longer

 Using an anti-transpirant spray on your cut flowers is another method for making them last longer.

 This is a clear, protective coating that reduces the amount of moisture that can escape through the foliage of the plant.